 • Cabin chores

-We couldn’t have been in a better place when the stay-at-home orders and pandemic hit in March 2020.
-We had our own private little Creative Cabin.
-We were living closer to nature than ever before.
-Kory even built an outdoor shower for us, since the gym was closed.
+There couldn’t have been a better place when the stay-at-home orders and pandemic hit in March 2020.
+I had my own private little Creative Cabin, living closer to nature than ever before.
+I even had a little outdoor shower built seeing as the gym showers were now closed.

 • Stay Home portrait of cabin (2020)